Woman standing at the airport to enter Germany

 When is it permitted to enter the country in order to take part in qualification measures?

-If you do not possess either the necessary EU or EEA driving licence or the EU/EEA (accelerated) initial qualification, you can earn both by successfully completing qualification measures in Germany.
-You must have your driving licence from a third country converted to a German driving licence within six months of entering the country.
-Usually, this conversion requires you to pass both a theoretical and practical driving test.
 While taking part in the qualification measures and having your licence converted, you may be employed by a company.
 Your employment will be approved by the BA if the following conditions, required by Section 24a (2) Ordinance on the Employment of Foreigners (BeschV) are fulfilled:

 • You have an employment contract which obliges you to take part in measures for obtaining the (accelerated) initial qualification and a German driving licence alongside your employment at the company.
 During this time, you are not permitted to work as a professional driver.